Something is off. All you need to do is find it and enter our Find It If You Can game

 A company's false promises.

 A truck show exhibitor at mid America saw this truck and said he would gladly put her together to help other veterans.
-He told us he could get sponsors that would put us the money and put her together again.
+He told us he could get sponsors that would put up the money and put her together again so we could get our message out.

 What you see below is what he left us after 4 years of lying.